usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

-ILLUSTRATION 2: A building has a card store, office supply store, video store, and a bakery on the first floor; and a hobby shop, accountant&#39;s office, and lawyer&#39;s office on the second floor.In this case, both the first and second floors qualify as a &quot;shopping center or mall,&quot; because each of those floors has at least one sales establishment.
+ILLUSTRATION 2: A building has a card store, office supply store, video store, and a bakery on the first floor; and a hobby shop, accountant&#39;s office, and lawyer&#39;s office on the second floor.
+In this case, both the first and second floors qualify as a &quot;shopping center or mall,&quot; because each of those floors has at least one sales establishment.
 Although no floor alone has five sales establishments, the first and second floor each have at least one such establishment and, together, the total is five.
 (The accountant&#39;s and lawyer&#39;s offices are &quot;service establishments&quot; and are not